Convolutions in Fastai

 conv1 = ConvLayer(1, 3, ks=3, stride=1, padding=0)

-• The ks parameter specifies the size of the filters we want - 4x4.
+.
 We need to provide just one integer because filters are always square.
-The default value of this parameter is 3.
+The default value of this parameter is 3. - The

-• The stride parameter specifies the size of the stride.
-The default value of this parameter is 1.
+parameter specifies the size of the stride.
+The default value of this parameter is 1. - The

 res = conv1(t)